 • Overview

 Alec joined Albion Chambers in 2014 after the successful completion of his pupillage.
-He practises in criminal, court of protection and civil law.
+He practises in Criminal, Employment and Court of Protection.
 He maintains an advocacy and advisory practice in these areas.
-Alec is the Court of Protection team leader.
+Alec is also the Court of Protection Team Leader.

 • Crime

-Alec regularly appears in both the Crown and Magistrates’ Courts both prosecuting and representing defendants.
-He is a CPS Advocate panel level 3 Prosecutor and regularly prosecutes and defends in Crown Court Trials.
-He appears in most criminal matters including the supply of controlled drugs, violence and offences against property.
-He also appears in Proceeds of Crime applications and in matters on behalf of the Probation Service.
+Alec regularly appears in the Crown both prosecuting and representing defendants.
+He is a CPS Level 3 Prosecutor and regularly prosecutes and defends in serious Crown Court matters, often prosecuting serious Multi-Handed drugs offences and Public Order Offences, he defends in domestic cases, drugs prosecutions and sexual offences.
+He also appears in Proceeds of Crime applications.

 • After a thorough and detailed analysis of the computer evidence disclosed by the crown, Mr Taylor and Mr Small identified that key documents; relied upon by the prosecution as evidence of their client’s having signed letters connected to the company’s fraudulent activities, were in fact signed electronically.
 Others in the company had been using an image of his signature which they ‘copied and pasted’ into the draft letters.